cipres-repo/desktop-cipres/README.md

 At the moment the only thing implemented is displaying the cipres-xml form.

-To build and run this application, first clone the cipres-xml repo and follow it's build instructions.
+To build and run this application, first clone the cipres-xml repo and follow its build instructions.
 The important thing here is that the build instructions will cause jquery.js to be downloaded to the location expected by cipres-xml/index.html.
-Note the full path to cipres-xml/index.html, you'll need to pass it, on the command line, to this application, as shown below.
+Take note of the full path to cipres-xml/index.html, you'll need to pass it, on the command line, to this application, as shown below.

 # Build
 * cd desktop-cipres